ch570512/Qlockwork/Readme.txt

 IRremoteESP8266 by Sebastien Warin (2.7.8)
 Time by Michael Margolis (1.6.0)

-Also includes the Timezone library from Jack Christensen.
+Also includes the Timezone library from Jack Christensen and WiFiManager by AlexT.

 ******************************************************************************
 Compiler-Options: (recommended)